← Back to ResourcesBreed Guides

 Calgary winter?

-Belly-coverage insulated coat (RuffWear, Hurtta, Canada Pooch $50–$150).
+Belly-coverage insulated coat (RuffWear, Hurtta, Canada Pooch $50 to $150).
 Booties or musher's wax for salt.
 Short walks below -20°C. Indoor pee pad backup.
 Cold belly contact triggers UTIs.

 Apartment dog?

 Yes for Mini Dachshunds (Standards may exceed weight limits).
 Elevator buildings ideal.
-Vocal — train “quiet.”
-Avoid 3rd-floor walk-ups, 9–5 + commute owners.
+Vocal, so train “quiet.”
+Avoid 3rd-floor walk-ups and 9 to 5 plus commute owners.

 Good with kids?

 Caveats apply.
-Back fragility + snap reflex + bite incidents higher than average.
+Back fragility, snap reflex, and bite incidents higher than average.
 Best with kids 8+ taught proper handling.
 Worst with toddlers.
 Kids must NEVER pick up the dog.

 Housetraining?

-Notoriously difficult.
-4–12 month timeline.
+Notoriously hard.
+4 to 12 month timeline.
 Strict schedule, same potty spot, heavy reward, crate train, never punish.
-Cold-weather refusal common — shovel area or pee pads.
+Cold-weather refusal common, so shovel an area or use pee pads.

 What to avoid?

-Furniture jumping, running stairs, collar leash, kid lifts, table scraps, free feeding, agility/dock diving/frisbee, off-leash near wildlife, BYB breeders, dapple-dapple, “Teacup,” obesity.
+Furniture jumping, running stairs, collar leash, kid lifts, table scraps, free feeding, agility, dock diving, frisbee, off-leash near wildlife, BYB breeders, dapple-to-dapple, “Teacup,” obesity.

 Travel?

-Mini in cabin (<9kg).
-Standards usually cargo-only — avoid.
+Mini in cabin (under 9 kg).
+Standards usually cargo-only, so avoid.
 Crash-tested crate or harness in car.
-NEVER jump in/out.
+NEVER jump in or out.
 In-home pet sitting safer than boarding for IVDD risk.

-Bred to bark — genetic.
-Adequate exercise/mental stim, “quiet” command + treats, desensitization, white noise, crate training, soundproofing, talk to neighbours.
+Bred to bark.
+Genetic.
+Adequate exercise and mental stim, “quiet” command plus treats, desensitization, white noise, crate training, soundproofing, talk to neighbours.
 Avoid bark collars.
 Calgary noise bylaws 22:00.

 Swimming danger?